2002 Ford Escape Expert Review:New Car Test Drive

 Accessories from Ford Outfitters include a snap-in pet barrier and a system to haul two mountain bikes in the cargo area.
 Bike racks can also be mounted on the roof; the standard roof rack with crossbars holds up to 100 pounds.
 We don't like the idea of getting vehicles with tall ground clearances then bolting running boards on them.
 Ford says it designed the running boards on the Escape so that they do not lower the ground clearance.
 They are expected to be popular on the Escape and are designed to make it easier to install kayaks, snowboards and other toys on the roof rack.
 Likewise, the rear bumper was designed to aid roof access.

-Ford claims the Escape is the most spacious of the small SUVs (at 133.9 cubic feet).
+Ford claims the Escape is among the most spacious of the small SUVs (rated at 133.9 cubic feet of total interior volume).
 The rear cargo area offers 63.3 cubic feet of cargo space with the rear seats folded down, making it just the thing for a day of antiquing.
 With the split 60/40 rear seats folded up to accommodate up to five passengers it provides 33.0 cubic feet.
 Entering and exiting the vehicle is aided by a low doorsill height and wide door openings.

-The optional V6 engine delivers good acceleration performance.
+The V6 engine delivers good acceleration performance.
 While there's no such thing as too much power, I never felt lacking in the Escape.
-The engine and four-speed automatic communicate work well together.
+The engine and four-speed automatic transmission communicate and work well together.
 The transmission shifts smoothly up and down appropriately for the situation and the engine's broad power band never lugs or strains.
 It isn't the smoothest V6 on the market, nor is it the roughest.
 But it is smoother and more satisfying than the four-cylinder engines found on most small sport-utilities.
-(We have not yet had the opportunity to test drive a four-cylinder model.)

-The brakes are smooth and responsive.
-The optional anti-lock brakes (ABS) come into play just when expected and are detectable by the familiar pulsating sensation.
+Brakes are smooth and responsive.
+The anti-lock brakes (ABS) come into play just when expected and are detectable by the familiar pulsating sensation.
 ABS lengthens braking distances on wet, slimy clay, however, so I found it difficult to slow the vehicle in time for tight switchbacks on the unpaved roads.
-(This is no different than any other SUV with ABS.).
+(This is no different than any other SUV with ABS, however.).

-With the optional V6 engine, the Ford Escape offers the most power in its category.
-A four-wheel independent suspension and unitbody construction makes it handle almost as well as a car.
+With the V6 engine, which is standard in the XLT version for 2002 and an option in the XLS, the Ford Escape offers the most power in its category.
+A four-wheel independent suspension and unitbody construction make it handle almost as well as a car.
 A car-like ride makes it easy to live with.
 Overall, we feel the Escape is the best SUV in its class.

 Kansas City, Missouri.